Ambassadors For Humanity 2025–2026 A 6-month group journey to cultivate what makes you human & share it with your world

 If you have an unpleasant experience

-One more thing: It may take time to process certain experiences.
+It may take time to process certain experiences.
 Sometimes months or years.
 The offer above remains valid.
 There’s no such thing as reaching out too late.